HESOFTS/sexten_2017/fermi/analysis_crab.md

       maximum zenith angle value (degrees) (0:180) [95] Done.

+**REMEMBER: since you cut events from the data, when we will do the likelihood analysis and obtain the fluxes of the sources, we have to scale the flux by the fraction of data we removed.
+In our case, where we cut from 0.5 to 0.9 in phase, the scale factor will be 1/(0.9-0.5)=1/0.4=2.5**

 We can create a count map of the output file (Crab\_Flare\_2014\_05\_09\_phasecut.fits) and compare it with the one we did before.
 You can see that the Crab is a lot fainter.

       [fermi-cta@localhost Crab_Flare_2014]$ gtbin